20 People Share What Was The Prettiest Girl In High School Like And What Is She Up To Today

 By cultivating self-compassion and redefining personal success beyond physical appearance, these individuals can foster healthier relationships with themselves and others.

 Some teens may be able to navigate the challenges of high school by relying on supportive friends and family.
-Others may struggle to find the right support system and struggle with the changes occurring in their lives.
+Others may struggle to find the right support system and cope with the changes occurring in their lives.

 As a result, people can change over time as they grow and experience different things in their lives.